 The Mission Rock Project's Sustainability Strategy contributes to a vibrant, accessible, environmentally thoughtful approach to building a new neighborhood.
 These tools will help the City and region grow responsibly while supporting the financial and functional needs of an active new waterfront neighborhood.
-Port staff looks forward to returning to Port Commission to seek approval of the finally negotiated Water Purchase Agreement and then seek Board of Supervisors thereafter.
+Upon approval of this resolution, Port staff will continue to negotiate the Parks Lease and seek approval of the finally negotiated Water Purchase Agreement and the associated supplemental budget appropriation to receive \$672,145 in Contingent Special Services Taxes and expend \$672,145 for the Water Purchase Agreement at the Board of Supervisors to serve as a reserve if those funds are ever needed.

-Prepared by: Phil Williamson

-Senior Project Manager
+Prepared by: Phil Williamson Senior Project Manager

-Wyatt Donnelly-Landolt

-Development Projects Manager
+> Wyatt Donnelly-Landolt Development Projects Manager

-Joshua Keene

-Assistant Deputy Director
+Joshua Keene Assistant Deputy Director

-For: Rebecca Benassini

-Deputy Director of

-Real Estate and Development
+For: Rebecca Benassini Deputy Director of Real Estate and Development